Fantastic Beasts and Where to Find Them (film): Box office

 Fantastic Beasts and Where to Find Them grossed $234 million in the United States and Canada and $580 million in other countries for a total of $814 million.
 The film was made on a budget of $175 million, with an additional $150 million spent on marketing.
 Worldwide, the film grossed $219.9 million during its opening weekend in around 64 markets on 24,200 screens, both the fifth biggest in Rowling's wizarding cinematic universe, and the seventh biggest for the month of November 2016.
 IMAX totalled $15 million from 605 screens.
 Deadline Hollywood calculated the net profit of the film to be $164 million, when factoring together all expenses and revenues for the film, making it the ninth-most profitable release of 2016.

 United Kingdom and Ireland

-Fantastic Beasts went on general release in the United Kingdom and Ireland on 18 November 2016.
+Fantastic Beasts and Where to Find Them went on general release in the United Kingdom and Ireland on 18 November 2016.
 It debuted with £15.33 million ($19.15 million) from 666 cinemas, the biggest debut of any film in 2016, ahead of the previous record holder, Batman v Superman: Dawn of Justice (£14.62 million).
 The film vied with Bridget Jones' Baby and briefly won first place, only to be surpassed during the last days of 2016 by Rogue One: A Star Wars Story.